Updated January 5, 2026

 🛒

-Comparing the cost of living between London, United Kingdom and Oslo, Norway reveals significant insights for anyone considering relocation or travel in 2025.
-Our comprehensive analysis shows that London is similarly priced than Oslo.
+Comparing the cost of living between London, United Kingdom and Oslo, Norway reveals significant insights for anyone considering relocation or travel in 2026.
+Our comprehensive analysis shows that London is more expensive than Oslo by approximately 3.3%.
 This comparison covers essential living expenses including housing, food, transportation, and utilities, providing you with a complete picture of what to expect financially in each city.

 Key Cost Differences

-Dining out in London costs about the same compared to Oslo.
-An inexpensive restaurant meal costs £18 in London versus NOK 180 in Oslo.
+Dining out in London offers significant savings compared to Oslo.
+An inexpensive restaurant meal costs £20 in London versus NOK 180 in Oslo.

 Public transportation in London is more affordable, with monthly passes at £180 compared to NOK 770 in Oslo.